 Pushing him a bit away she started to wipe her eyes with an old, bleached out handkerchief and blew her nose heartily.
 Harry had no idea what she was speaking about.
 Sorry?
 Sorry about what?

-Patting his arm a last time she waved him to go into her living room and – to his surprise – left the house and closed the door behind her.
-For some minutes Harry stood there, pondering about going into the room or fleeing from the house.
+Patting his arm one last time she waved him to go into her living room and – to his surprise – left the house, closing the door behind her.
+Harry stood there a few minutes, hesitating between going into the room or fleeing from the house.
 Only the sight of Balou patiently waiting beside the door convinced him to give this a try.
-It really got weirder and weirder by the minute.
+It was really getting weirder and weirder by the minute.

 As he slowly opened the door the tomcat rushed inside.
 He hopped onto a chair and then on the table, and graciously walked over towards the farther end, only to lie down on a heap of papers in front of a lady sitting there.